 Spray the air fryer basket with cooking oil spray.

-Place the chicken thighs on a plate, skin-side up, and sprinkle evenly with the Parmesan, garlic, salt, Italian seasoning, pepper, and pepper flakes, if using.
+Place the chicken thighs on a plate, skin-side up, and sprinkle evenly with the Parmesan, garlic, salt, Italian seasoning, black pepper, and pepper flakes, if using.

 Place the seasoned chicken thighs in the air fryer basket, skin-side up, and drizzle with the olive oil or spray with olive oil spray.